Agoric/documentation/main/zoe/guide/contracts/simple-exchange.md

 The "simple exchange" is a very basic, un-optimized exchange.
 The simple exchange has an order book for one asset, priced in a second asset.
 The order book is naively kept as an array that iterated over to look for matches every time a new order arrives.

+## Offer rules

 The exchange accepts buy and sell limit orders only.
 A sell order has offer rules in the format: